milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 ---

 ## Executive Summary
 Developed to address a daily operational safety risk where analysts manually transcribed complex polygon coordinates from a 200-page PDF manual into a flight planning system under time pressure.
-RADAR replaces this error-prone process with instant verified retrieval and one-click clipboard delivery, reducing processing time from approximately 3 minutes to 5 seconds per NOTAM while eliminating transcription errors entirely.
+RADAR replaces this error-prone process with instant verified retrieval and one-click clipboard delivery, reducing processing time from approximately 3-minutes to 5-seconds per NOTAM while eliminating the need for manual coordinate transcription.

 ---